 If you’re planning a trip to Alcatraz, get your thinking cap ready!
 You might be surprised to learn, that this island has a much deeper and richer history that goes well beyond the prison walls.
 Here are 10 surprising and interesting facts to keep in mind while you wander…

 - Al Capone Played The In The Prison Band– Alcatraz was well known for its famous inmates but perhaps the most famous of all its residents was the notorious gangster, Al Capone.
-According the history books, he begged the warden to be allowed to start up a prison band.
-Thanks to his good behavior he got his wish and the, “Rock Islanders” was born.
+According to the history books, he begged the warden to be allowed to start up a prison band.
+Thanks to his good behavior he got his wish and the “Rock Islanders” was born.

 - No One Ever Escaped From Alcatraz, Or Did They?- While there are no confirmed accounts of successful escapes, plenty of residents did put the supposedly inescapable prison to the test.
 The most famous of these escapes took place in 1962 when Frank Morris and the Anglin Brothers put into action a daring and ingenious escape using dummy heads to trick guards into believing they were still in their cells, and climbing out through a passageway in the walls.
 The official story is that they drowned while trying to swim across the bay, but no bodies were ever found.
 Whether they did or did not make it to safety is still up for debate to this day.